 A 90% mortgage deal refers to a mortgage where you are paying a 10% deposit.
 A mortgage is a loan specifically for buying property.
 You will be expected to pay it off to your lender with interest in monthly payments over the term of your mortgage deal.
 The average term for repayment of mortgages is 25 years.

-Barclays have quite a nice mortgage calculator here which you can use to see how much you might be able to borrow.
+Barclays have a mortgage calculator here which you can use to see how much you might be able to borrow.

 Many estate agents will not enable you to make an offer on a property without first passing their checks.
 These checks include making sure you are actually able to pay what you’re offering.
-They will ask for proof of deposit and a mortgage in principle to show this.
+They will ask for proof of deposit and a mortgage in principle to show this (sometimes known as an agreement in principle).
 Therefore, unless you’re a cash buyer, a mortgage in principle is something you will need before you’re able to put in an offer.

 Note that a mortgage in principle is not the same as a full mortgage application in which the lender will hard check your credit report, as well as examining a range of other factors to include checking your payslips and bank statements.
 The mortgage in principle is only a pre-agreement.
 And in theory.
 It is not binding.